jorge-jauregui/shopping-app/README.md

 # ShoppingApp

-An e-commerce/retail shopping that resembles the likes of H&M, Express, Abercrombie & Fitch.
+An e-commerce/retail shopping that resembles the likes of H&M, Express, and Abercrombie & Fitch.
 Browse items, add them to the shopping bag and remove them.

-Future releases: Item filters (Men and Women items), enter coupon codes for discounts.
+Future release: Item filters (Men and Women items), enter coupon codes for discounts.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.